FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/whatHaveIlearnedPetersPrjWeek3.md

 When we went to Mr. Eric Peters he told us that the cables we were using were wrong.
-He explained us the difference between flexible cables and normal cables.
+He explained to us the difference between flexible cables and normal cables.
 It turned out that flexible cables do not break as easy as normal cables and that we can use a housing to connect it to the distance sensor.
 This helped immensely since we had a lot of issues with breaking cables up to this point.

 ![FlexibleCabelWithHousing](images/flexibleCabelWithHousing.jpg "FlexibleCabelWithHousing")